psychemedia/storytelling-notes/godmother-death.md

 V8 (on the one hand, no one can get around me, nor could Afsf me once.
 But don't even worry about her not flying with me.
 Well, what are you afraid of! "
 And here she took her hand nicely and led My bottom like a palace.
 There, as in a beautiful church, full of wax candles plowed the walls hanging: they are still eating while they are getting married; the others are already beating, as beautiful as possible; third, half already burned, no longer reach the flames ^ but it burns and burns silently, less; the wells spill over and overheat.
-Our man sighed from the deep here. ) tora laughed and started asking the same kind: “But, godmother, what are you doing here?
+Our man sighed from the deep here. ) tora laughed and started asking the same kind: "But, godmother, what are you doing here?
 Why do you have so many candles? "
 "Hia, my godfather, that's right.
 In mine lots burn for every person the candle of life.
 The Irish are still born only in the world, those candles now